-In today's post we are sharing with you this collection of some of our favourite websites that provide free lesson plans to teachers.
-They provide you access to a wide variety of lesson plans and several other teaching materials to use in your instruction.
-Next time you are looking for some inspirational ideas to help you build effective less plans, the platforms are absolutely a great place to start with.
+In today’s post I am sharing with you this collection of some of my favourite websites that provide free lesson plans to teachers.
+Using these platforms you will be able to access a wide variety of lesson plans and several other teaching materials to use in your instruction.
+Next time you are looking for some inspirational ideas to help you build effective less plans, these resources are absolutely a great place to start with.

 ‘LearnZillion offers a free and growing Math and English Language curriculum that has been developed by expert teachers directly from the Common Core State Standards.
 Thousands of exceptional lessons for teaching or learning the new standards.
 You don’t have to start from scratch anymore.’